turinglabsorg/alchemy-mego-smart-account/README.md

-# Alchemy Smart Account Boilerplate
+# Alchemy Smart Account x MEGO

 This is a boilerplate for creating a smart account using Alchemy's smart contract [Account Kit](https://accountkit.alchemy.com/).
-It includes few scripts to help you get started with your smart account.
+It includes few scripts to help you get started with your smart account and a guide to use MEGO to interact with it.

 ## Prerequisites